alexmansourati/reuters_headline_scraper/README.md

-# Samara Data for Good Datathon
 Scrapes Reuters for news headlines every day back to 2007

+Build at Data for Good datathon